Supplementary year

 - how actively you engaged with the teaching

-- the type of assessments you need to completec
+- the type of assessments you need to complete

 - whether the necessary units will be available next year.

-If, after reviewing this information, you believe there’s a good reason to change the attendance status for your supplementary year, you can submit a request on eVision within 7 days after your results are released.
+Review this information to be sure you have a good reason to change the attendance status for your supplementary year.
+You can submit a request within 7 days of getting your results.
 You can request to change from having to attend classes to doing assessments only, or vice versa.

 After your supplementary year

-On eVision, you will see details of any reassessments, along with whether your marks will be capped or uncapped.
+On eVision, you will see details of any reassessments.
+You can also see whether your marks will be capped or uncapped.

 Appealing a decision about supplementary years